Frequently Asked Questions

 10. What facilities are there on the hikes?

-There are shower (stream water) and sanitary facilities at the rancho where we start and finish our hikes.
+There are sanitary facilities at the rancho where we start and finish our hikes.
 On the hikes – well, you’re in the bush!

 11. What are the medical facilities in Los Cabos?

-Los Cabos is overflowing with pharmacies, where you can buy all the normal holiday things such as bug spray, sunblock, anti-histamines (e.g. Benadryl) as well as various drugs that you would only be able to get on prescription in the US or Europe.
+Los Cabos is overflowing with pharmacies, where you can buy all the normal holiday things such as bug spray, sunblock (however please bring biodegradable sunblock with you as this cannot be easily found here), anti-histamines (e.g. Benadryl) as well as various drugs that you would only be able to get on prescription in the US or Europe.
 There are also several very well-equipped hospitals (and a decompression chamber) in Cabo San Lucas.

 12. What do I need to bring?

-▪ Sunblock, sunglasses, hat, any personal prescription medicines.
+▪ Bio-degradable sunblock, sunglasses, hat, any personal prescription medicines.

 Diving, whale sharks, sealions